DoctorMcKay/node-cointoss/README.md

 # Why?

-Because if there's one thing npm needs more if, it's 3-line packages.
+Because if there's one thing npm needs more of, it's 3-line packages.

 # How?